The Meaning & Symbolism of Birth Flowers in June

 History and Name Origin of Roses

-Did you know that roses have been in cultivation for so long?
-In fact, according to fossil evidence, this woody flowering perennial is 35 million years old.
+According to fossil evidence, this woody flowering perennial is 35 million years old.
 A widely cultivated genus, Rosa has around 150 species grown throughout the world.
-Its first cultivation roots back in China, Japan, and the rest of Central Asia about 5,000 years ago.
+Evidence of cultivation in China, Japan, and the rest of Central Asia dates back to around 5,000 years ago.

-Also recognized as the 15th wedding anniversary flower, a rose makes a versatile gift for different occasions.
+Recognized as the 15th wedding anniversary flower, a rose makes a versatile gift for many special occasions.
 The famed cut flower conveys varying messages depending on its color.

-While red roses are perhaps the most famous expression of love, passion, and romance, white roses, on the other hand, signify humility, purity, innocence, and new beginnings.
-A suitable Thank You gift is a pink rose since it represents admiration, appreciation, and gratitude.
-It is also a symbol of happiness.
+White roses, on the other hand, signify humility, purity, innocence, and new beginnings.
+A suitable Thank You gift for a loved one or on Mothers Day is a bouquet of pink roses as it represents admiration, appreciation, and gratitude.

-Like other yellow flowers, a yellow rose symbolizes joy and friendship.
-Although giving it may also indicate jealousy.
+Like other yellow flowers, yellow roses symbolize joy and friendship, although giving them may also indicate jealousy.
 Orange roses are widely available, too, and they represent desire and enthusiasm.

-Also, the rose is the national floral emblem of the United States.
+This popular flower is also the national floral emblem of the United States.

 Buying Tips for June Birthday Flowers: Roses

-- Avoid making a mistake of buying roses that have been at the flower shop for so long.
-Pick the ones with crisp and firm petals as these are a good indication of freshness.
+- Avoid buying roses that have been at the flower shop for too long.
+They should have crisp and firm petals as these are a good indication of freshness.

 - Do not pick roses in full bloom.
-As much as possible, select roses with buds that have not opened yet and mix them with opened buds.
+Select roses with buds that have not opened yet and mix them with opened buds.
 Doing so will ensure different bloom phases.